Framebuffers/Framebuffers.github.io/content/posts/20240916-premonition/index.md

 Well, screw it.
 I chose the one ending that was the more _complex_ of them all.
 The more _interesting_, yet more code-demanding of them all: **the memory loss route.**

 Turns out the theme fit perfectly with the sad demise of cohost, and the memories I'll have.
-[And this post](https://cohost.org/HunnyBon/post/7730825-empty) by @HunnyBon kinda sealed the deal.
+[And this post, now accessible via Wayback Machine ](https://web.archive.org/web/20241113000521/https://cohost.org/HunnyBon/post/7730825-empty) by @HunnyBon kind of sealed the deal.

 In my defence, this idea predated me knowing about the demise of cohost by, at least, 2 days.
 It may have marinated on the back of my head, but it was not my first main idea.
 The main idea was [In The Air Tonight Simulator 2024](https://www.youtube.com/watch?v=YkADj0TPrJA).